ByteDev/ByteDev.DotNet.SolutionViewer/README.md

 # ByteDev.DotNet.SolutionViewer

-Console application that given a base path outputs a report of all the solutions in the base path, the projects in each solution and what their targets (.NET Framework, Standard, Core etc.) and version numbers are.
+Console application that given a base path outputs a report of all the solutions (`.sln` files) in the path and details on the projects in each solution.

 ## Installation

-ByteDev.DotNet.SolutionViewer has been written to target .NET Core 2.1.
+ByteDev.DotNet.SolutionViewer has been written to target .NET Core 3.1.

 If you want to publish the project to an exe then a powershell script `build\publish-exe.ps1` has been included for convenience.
 This will output a `SolutionViewer.exe` file.